Neighborhood-run Animal Health

 - Free basic veterinary services for living in public housing with a pet.
 No family ever sees a vet bill or is subjected to an undignified qualification process.
 Residents then encourage their neighbors to spay/neuter their pets and help them get started.

 - Support for families who can no longer keep pets.
 Our shelter partner steps in to help by providing a medical exam and finding an adoption family.

-- A home for stray animals.
-When the occasional stray animal wonders through the neighborhood, our shelter partner steps in to find a new family.
+- Support for stray animals.
+When a stray animal wonders through public housing neighborhood, our shelter partner steps in to provide a medical exam and find an adoption family.

-- Our partnership with the City and County of Denver Office of Economic Development has enabled teenage youths attain their first employment while helping animals and their own neighborhood at the same time.
+- Youth employment.
+Our partnership with the City and County of Denver Office of Economic Development has enabled youths attain their first employment while helping their own neighborhood at the same time.

 Research & Knowledge Sharing

 - We believe that people in public housing and animal welfare have much to learn from one another.
-Our great hope is for better-informed practices by animal welfare agencies and more resources and services at the community level.
+Our great hope is for better-informed practices by animal welfare agencies and public housing, plus more resources and services put into the hands of community members.